Property search tips: how to find the perfect home

 Thinking about buying a house?
 First, you need to sit down, do the maths and see if it works for you.
 There are numerous costs to consider – not only the price of the house.
 Other expenses you’ll need to think about include:

-This will vary, but you can pay anything up to around £2,000.
+This will vary, but you can pay anything from £0 to over £2,000. - Legal fees

 This is the tax on your property purchase.
-It normally kicks in on houses worth more than £125,000, although the threshold has temporarily been raised to £250,000 from 1 July to 30 September 2021.
+It only applies to properties worth more than £250,000.
 See more on stamp duty rates.
+See more on stamp duty rates. - Surveys

 Obviously how much you need to budget for this will depend on the state of the property you’re buying, but it pays to have some money set aside to deal with any emergency repairs.